 - 1 Guideline Purpose - 1.1 These guidelines are intended to help Shawnee Community College administrators, faculty, and staff maintain a college-accepted standard for initiation and use of "official" Shawnee social media sites.
-These sites reflect The College in general, and should not be confused with personal social media sites set up by administrators, faculty and staff for personal use. - 1.2 In general, any communication from the Shawnee Community College website or Shawnee Community College's official social media sites reflect The College and should be written and structured in an appropriate, ethical, professional and lawful manner.
-Administrators, faculty, staff, students, and alumni using The College's official social media sites and approved accounts should read and abide by these guidelines.
+These sites reflect the College in general, and should not be confused with personal social media sites set up by administrators, faculty and staff for personal use. - 1.2 In general, any communication from the Shawnee Community College website or Shawnee Community College's official social media sites reflect the College and should be written and structured in an appropriate, ethical, professional and lawful manner.
+Administrators, faculty, staff, students, and alumni using the College's official social media sites and approved accounts should read and abide by these guidelines. - 2 Definition of Shawnee Community College Social Media - 2.1 A web page, set up within an already established social media site, administered by a college employee with the intent of communicating information in an official capacity to others on behalf of Shawnee in general or on behalf of a particular department or organization.